ronaldsuwandi/wearther-blog/source/_posts/2014/03/19 - nodejs-+-backbone-=-wearther.md

 categories: engineering
 tags: []
 ---
-I would like to share how wearther code is achitected.
+I would like to share how [wearther][wearther] code is achitected.
 Hopefully this post will be useful for your own projects.

-Wearther is built on top of [Backbone][backbone] for the front-end and [Node.js][node] as its backend.
+[Wearther][wearther] is built on top of [Backbone][backbone] for the front-end and [Node.js][node] as its backend.
 The backend stuff is pretty simple, just a small webserver that handles different routes, requests external API calls and the optimizer to calculate clothing combinations.
 I want to focus on the front-end side of things instead.

 First off, I decided to separate each component to a separate module and store it in their own separate directories.
 So we left with the following directory structure: